dsishara65/CV_Template/README.md

 # cv_template
 This is a sample CV template created using HTML and CSS.
 It has a clean and modern design, making it easy to read and navigate.
+The template includes sections for your personal information, education, work experience, skills and achievements.
+The template uses CSS for styling, including typography, color, and layout.
+The design is fully responsive, making it easy to view on any device.
+It's a great starting point for creating your own professional CV, and it can be easily customized to match your personal brand and style.